 To extend his existing loan wasn’t an option either – the lender wanted to charge him extension fees on top of the penalty fees.
 But on terms similar to the original loan, the commercials stacked up, the exit was evidenced and profits would be made.

-Lucy Hodge, director at Vantage Finance, said: ‘This is a very typical situation for developers – it’s notoriously tricky to be precise at the outset of a building or refurb project exactly how long it will take.
-Developments have a habit of throwing curveballs into the mix but that shouldn’t mean the whole thing falls through.
-We were able to refinance the loan with another lender who could see the value in the deal within the two weeks he needed so he didn’t have to pay any of the additional fees.”
+Lucy Barrett, MD of Vantage Finance, said: "This is a very typical situation for developers – it’s notoriously tricky to be precise at the outset of a building or refurb project exactly how long it will take.
+Developments have a habit of throwing curveballs into the mix but that shouldn’t mean the whole thing falls through."

 Find out more about bridging loans